HOW TO DECLUTTER YOUR HOME IN 30 DAYS: 30 DAY DECLUTTER CHALLENGE

-If decluttering your home and sorting through your stuff sounds too overwhelming or time-consuming, try out my 30 day declutter challenge.
-Break it down into manageable chunks by decluttering just one room, area or type of item each day.
-You’ll soon start to notice a difference and if you make it to the end of the month, then your home will be clutter-free and much easier to keep clean and tidy.
-Check out this post on how to declutter your home in 30 days.
+If decluttering your home sounds too overwhelming or time-consuming, try out my free 30 Day Declutter Challenge.
+Break it down into manageable chunks by decluttering just one room, area or type of item each day for 30 days.
+Keep reading to join the 30 Day Declutter Challenge for a more clutter-free home in just 30 days!

 Here are just a few things to make a note of before you get started…

 - If you get stuck – If you get stuck on a particular day, then skip it for now and come back to it another time.
 Some items, areas or rooms are more difficult to declutter than others.
 It can take practice and the right frame of mind to declutter them.

 - Getting rid of unwanted items – Don’t get caught up on what to do with your unwanted items.
 Decide on whether they’re good enough to donate and recycle or throw away the rest.